pulp-platform/hero-sdk/README.md

 ```
 and is set at startup by the script `/etc/init.d/S45password`.

 **NOTE**: We absolutely recommend to modify the root filesystem to set a custom root password and include your own SSH keys.
-How this can be done is explained on our [HOWTO webpage](https://iis-people.ee.ethz.ch/~vogelpi/hero/software/host/zynqlinux/).
+How this can be done is explained on our [HOWTO webpage][Zynqlinux HowTo].
 We are not responsible for any vulnerabilities and harm resulting from using the provided unsafe password and SSH keys.

 ## Execute OpenMP Examples
 ### Environmental Setup